agallo/SLAX/README.md

 ### requireIFdescriptions.slax

+A commit script that will look for "apply-macro GTSM" in a BGP group and take the following action:
+ * add multi-hop ttl 255 to the BGP group
+ * add the neighbor address to a family-specific prefix list (v4 or v6)

+### requireIFdescriptions.slax

 A commit script that will cause commit to fail unless PHY inteface has a description

 if the interface has multiple units, each unit requires a description (the logic here is that a with a single unit, the description of the parent PHY will suffice)